Brahmjot09/Movie-Recommendation-using-ML/README.md

 Dataset of  _4000+ movies_.
 <br />

-	Below are the ScreenShots of a Web Application based on this Model
+	:point_down: Below are the ScreenShots of a Web Application based on this Model

 ![Movie Recommendation Model](Images/1.png)